 V-Type belts are generally tensioned by adjusting the alternator, or through a mechanical belt tensioner.
-The belt is generally correctly tensioned when there is 10-15 mm of deflection when pressed down with your thumb
+The belt is generally correctly tensioned when there is 7-10mm of deflection on the belt between the water pump and alternator.

 Fuel Filter